FOUNDATION + WATERPROOFING : STORM LEADS + ESTIMATE BOOKING

 Structural Triage Protocol

 Active flooding versus historic moisture.
 Floor entry versus wall-floor junction.
 Sump pump failure versus hydrostatic pressure.
-The Gatekeeper asks the questions that determine urgency, job type, and dispatch priority before your estimator picks up the phone.
+The AI receptionist asks the questions that determine urgency, job type, and dispatch priority before your estimator picks up the phone.

 Referral Channel Recognition